top of page

 • Some states and communities require fluorescent bulbs (broken or unbroken) be taken to a local recycling center

-• Wash your hands with soap and water after disposing of the jars or plastic bags containing bulb debris and cleanup materials
+• Wash your hands with soap and water after disposing of the jars/plastic bags containing bulb debris and cleanup materials

-• Continue to air out the room where the bulb was broken and leave the H&AC system shut off, as practical, for several hours
+• Continue to air out the room and leave the H&AC system shut off, as practical, for several hours

 • Air Out the Room During and After Vacuuming